|Place Of Birth||Hartlepool|

 But he did so, and many times too.
 Billy Towers was a modern rugby football forward who used his brains to effect attacking moves from lineout, as well as his using his skill in dribbling, spoiling and making openings for his three-quarters to exploit.
 He was one of the cleverest forwards of his day.

 In December 1886 Billy scored two tries against a high flying Cardiff at St Helen’s.
 Standing listlessly at the edge of the lineout, he took the ball from Bill Gwynn’s throw-in and burst through the players to score before the defence could rush him.
 This prearranged move was repeated for his second try in a rout of the men on blue and black.
-When this ploy was well known, Towers developed others.
+When this ploy became well known, Towers developed others.

 Towers was a member of the Swansea team that won the South Wales Challenge Cup for the second time in 1887.
 He was selected ‘reserve’ for the international against Ireland in 1887, but won his cap when W. H. Thomas had to withdraw.
 Swansea forward Dai Morgan scored a try – the first ever for Wales by a Swansea player, as wales won by a try and Arthur Gould drop goal to three tries, this under the scoring system of the day, being a superior haul of points.
 Billy Towers won his second and final cap for Wales in December 1888 at St Helen’s when they beat the touring Maoris team.
+He scored the first of Wales' three tries.
 Two days later, now captain of Swansea, he led the “All Whites” in their first match against a touring side.
 Unfortunately, a weakened home side lost 8 – 0 to the tourists from New Zealand.
 Originally selected as vice-captain for Swansea, Towers had taken the mantle after Evan Richards and then George Bowen had had to withdraw.
 But Bill Towers led from the front and proved his worth in both leadership and scoring, ending the season as top try scorer (8).

 Towers’ formation of a joint company in 1890 ended his footballing days.
 He had been capped by Wales twice, played 58 games for Swansea and scored 28 tries.
 His last Swansea appearance was fittingly, on tour at the Vicarage Field ground in a match lost 13 – 6 to his old club of Hartlepool Rovers.